APK Structure#

 cppFlags "-fvisibility=hidden -ffunction-sections -fdata-sections -std=c++11"

-arguments "-DANDROID_TOOLCHAIN=gcc"// Set to use gcc for compilation; cmake defaults to using clang
+arguments "-DANDROID_TOOLCHAIN=gcc"// Set to use gcc for compilation; cmake defaults to clang

 }